irving/no_secret_rulers_act/outreach/instructions.md

 ## **Tips for Maximum Impact**

-* Keep it polite, even if you're frustrated—staff are more likely to pass it along.
+* Keep it polite, even if you're frustrated - staff are more likely to pass it along.
 * Mention you're a constituent in the **first sentence**.
 * Follow up in 2-3 weeks if you haven't received a reply.
 * Share the NSRA link on social media to encourage others to contact their reps.